Squidgy Fried Halloumi with Crushed Nuts – less painful than it sounds

 While crushed nuts sounds painful to be sure, there are a couple of reasons that this recipe really stands out to us – and they’re adaptable to everyone.

-Firstly, if you’re looking for a vegetarian high-protein recipe then this one has you more than covered.
+Firstly, if you’re looking for a vegetarian high-protein recipe or meal plan then this one has you more than covered.
 In fact, it’s packed full of protein – almost 30g per serving!
 An incredible amount, mostly due to the nuts and halloumi cheese.

 Secondly, if you’re looking to gain weight and muscle because you’re smashing it in the gym, the recipe has you covered there as well.